 Basic Text Searching

 grep is a combination of the initial letters of the four words "global / regular expression / print".
 This is similar to formulating search patterns in the stream editor

-grep is designed to find according patterns in entire data streams (files).
+grep is designed to find patterns in entire data streams (files) accordingly.
 Given patterns are interpreted as text or Regular Expressions (see below for an example).

 Example 1 displays how to discover all the occurrences of the brand name "Mikrotik" written either as "Mikrotik", or "MikroTik".
 We use grep to search through all files whose name starts with "invoice-2017".
 The result is a list of file names with the according matches - one per line preceded by the file name.